 We have to check an assertion pattern for the argument of assert before the argument is used by the context of the assertion application, but we cannot evaluate the argument further than the context of the assertion application demands.
-So we use the technique of HOOD and wrap the argument with a function observe.
+So we use the technique of HOOD and wrap the argument with a function observe :: Observe a => a -> EvalTreeRef -> a.
 This function is a non-strict identity, except that as a side-effect it records how far the value of the argument has been demanded by the context.
-That information is recorded in an evaluation tree.
-Every time the argument is further evaluated, the evaluation tree grows at a leaf (via a mutable variable).
+This information is recorded in an evaluation tree $^1$ :